deibanez/todosidentificados/images_fichas/readme.txt

-the images should be in this folder
+the fichas_dina images most be in this folder